oveena-data/electrical-fault-detection/README.md

 But with complexity comes vulnerability.
 Modern power systems are full of interconnected, dynamic components that are contantly at risk of electrical faults.

 In this project, I am looking at simulating a power grid featuring four 11kV generators, with a pair stationed at each end of the transmission line.
-Transformers are strategically placed to help us study and simulate different types of faults, especially those occuring right in the middle of the line, where things can het interesting!
+Transformers are strategically placed to help us study and simulate different types of faults, especially those occuring right in the middle of the line, where things can get interesting!

 ![Transmission Falling Tree](https://lge-ku.com/sites/default/files/2021-03/Transmission_Falling_Tree_033021a.gif)